 "Well… why don’t you draw me like one of your Rolland girls then?"
 She asked with a sultry tone, waggling her eyebrows.

-Iona’s drawing was fast, and not particularly good – but she did manage to fill Julie’s entire wishlist of “things I regret not doing.”
+Iona’s drawing was fast, and quickly discarded.
+She then made an attempt at filling Julie’s entire wishlist of “things I regret not doing.”

 They only stopped when the sun was starting to peek over the horizon, and both of them were covered in sweat and other fluids.